mreider/agilemarkdown/docs/index.md

 overview_page_needs_unique_names.md	smart-automerge.md
 ```

-Now we open our favorite text editor and outline the story a bit, so the engineer can understand it, and talk to us about it.
+Now we open our favorite text editor and outline the story a bit, so the engineer can understand it.
 That's what the hangar is for.
 A place to get things ready.

 ![Getting a story ready](https://monosnap.com/image/i3yxrZ7qP5hjbi4oBsLDoiqehmG02C.png)